 The Water and Sewer Fund provides water and wastewater services to the residents and businesses of Gatesville.
 The Water and Sewer Fund accounts for the distribution of treated water and the collection and treatment of sewage, and solid waste collection activities.
-Activities of the fund include administration, operation and maintenance of the water and sewer system, and billing and collection activities.
+Activities of the fund include administration, operation, and maintenance of the water and sewer system, and billing and collection activities.
 The Fund also accounts for the accumulation of resources for, and the payment of, long-term debt principal and interest for water and sewer debt.
 All costs are financed through charges made to utility customers with rates reviewed regularly and adjusted if necessary to ensure integrity of the Fund.
+This fund is considered major for reporting purposes.